HashFairGames/TheEthereumLottery/README.md

 # verify the code
 verified code with comments (and Player JSON Interface in it):
 https://etherscan.io/address/0x5C02b8789e23fB312402c70EeA29086567680Cb1#code
 ! not yet available, solidity compiler 0.4.7 adds hash of source code to the end of bytecode.
-TheEthereumLottery was compiled, deployed and the source was published with additional comments, untill etherscan.io will take that into account you might want to check the source yourself (you need to notice that there are exactly 64 characters in the end of bytecode which differs from the original source code - this is always true for Solidity 0.4.7 compiler, not only this contract)
+TheEthereumLottery was compiled, deployed and the source was published with additional comments, until etherscan.io will take that into account you might want to check the source yourself (you need to notice that there are exactly 64 characters in the end of bytecode which differs from the original source code - this is always true for Solidity 0.4.7 compiler, not only this contract)